LivelyDismay/tempus-maledictum/faq.md

 ---

+#### Claw weapons are really bad and I'm having trouble hitting enemies with them.
+What gives?

+I know.
+They're really bad.
+They have incredibly short range - especially in first person.
+This is an issue with Precision.
+Honestly, I'd strongly urge you to juse use a different weapon type.
+Grab some claws for the museum and that's about it.
+Sorry.

+---

 #### Lights are flickering while I walk around.
 Can I fix this?

 This is an engine limitation.
 A mesh can only have a maximum of four directional lights casting on it at any given time.
 If you see flickering lights, you almost definitely have a torch out or you have QuickLight active (you can toggle QuickLight on/off with `L`).